theogiraudet/Bookshelf/docs/modules/view.md

   **Tag `bs.view.is_lookable`**: Tag that must be added to entities that can be looked at.
 ```

-*Make the armor_stand the player is looking at glow:*
+*Example: Make the armor_stand the player is looking at glow:*

 ```mcfunction
 # Once